 Our OLYMPIA lecture section is held at the main South Puget Sound Community College (SPSCC) campus , with hands-on sections at one of the two properties run by the school, also in Olympia.

-Our SEATTLE lecture section is held in a comfortable private classroom off hwy 99 on Dexter Ave N., with easy access and ample off-street parking.
+Our SEATTLE lecture section is held in a comfortable private satellite/auxiliary classroom off hwy 99 on Dexter Ave N., with easy access and ample off-street parking.
 Hands-on sections, also in Seattle, are held mostly outside.
-Exact locations and times provided after the first day of class.
+Exact locations of the classroom provided upon completion of registration, and hands-on times provided after the first day of class.